adeoke/django-quarantine-workout-graphql/README.md

     email: testertesting2@example.com
 ```

-If we perform a query now for `users` with subfields `email` and `username` we will see the details for the users returned
+If we perform a query for `users` with subfields `email` and `username` we will see the details for the users returned
 in the response data set.
-See example following:
+See the example request and response following:

 ![](/images/users_query_response.png)